The “Snog, Marry, Avoid” of Christmas Gifts

-Christmas shopping can be a real nightmare.
-Just when you’ve nailed it one year, next Christmas comes around, looks you in the eye and says “show me what you’ve got.”
-It never gets any easier.
-What to get the dad who has it all, the sister whose style you don’t understand, the brother-in-law you see once a year…
+Christmas gift shopping for your significant other can be a real nightmare.
+Just when you’ve nailed it one year, next Christmas comes around, looks you in the eye and says “show me what you got.”
+And it never gets any easier…

 The gift you choose says a lot about how you feel about him or her, so be careful.
 You don’t want your partner thinking things like, how does he not know I’m allergic to wool?
-Why did he only spend £15 on my gift?
+Why did he only spend £15, is that I’ll I’m worth?
 What the duck does he think I need one of those for?

-I want to share some of that gift wisdom with you, think of it as my way of giving back.
-After seeing a few similarly titled “Top Gifts for Him and Her” articles and laughing hysterically at the ridiculousness of some of the suggestions, this post began to take on a new sense of urgency.
+As a highly experienced gifter with a 99% success rating, I want to share some of that gift wisdom with you.
+Think of it as my way of giving back.
+After seeing a few similarly titled “Top Gifts for Him and Her” articles and laughing hysterically at the ridiculousness of some of the suggestions, this post has taken on a new sense of urgency.

 For him: Get!